Glimmerina/Wispword/README.md

 Version 2:
 Version 2 is now CLI based, no more having to execute the program every time!
 Simply type Wispword, followed by your journal entry, and it will add it to your journal!
 You can also add tags to entries if you need them (Eg Bug, Error, Warning, Success, or whatever is most applicable to what you're using it for!) by adding -- tagnamehere after your entry!
 It will also add the date and time, this happens automatically, no additional suffixes are required.

-You can now read your code by using the --read suffix!
-It can't filter individual tags or dates yet, but that's next!
+You can now read your code by using the --read --filter-tag TagNameHere!
+It will display all the tags from your journal with the tag you enter!

 Version 1: